hacdias/hacdias.com/content/posts/2023/08/23/if-on-a-winters-night-a-traveler/index.md

 ---
-title: Half-read "If on a Winter's Night a Traveller" by Italo Calvino
+title: If on a Winter's Night a Traveller
 date: 2023-08-23T20:13:25+02:00
 categories:
   - readings